pH7Software/pH7-Social-Dating-CMS/docs/QUICK_START.md

    permissions, prices, currencies, and expiry periods.
 4. Admin → Billing → Gateways Configuration: keep unused gateways disabled, enter sandbox/test credentials first, and never commit credentials.
-   Stripe is intentionally unavailable in 18.6.x because its bundled legacy flow is not SCA-ready; use another supported gateway until Stripe is migrated to Checkout Sessions or Payment Intents.
+   Stripe is intentionally unavailable because its bundled legacy flow is not SCA-ready; use another supported gateway until Stripe is migrated to Checkout Sessions or Payment Intents.
    The bundled 2Checkout flow is also unavailable until it is migrated to the 2Checkout API 6.0.
-   Braintree remains available, but its hosted [Drop-in UI](https://developer.paypal.com/braintree/docs/guides/drop-in/overview/javascript/v3) is scheduled for deprecation on September 1, 2026 and loss of support on September 1, 2027.
+   Braintree remains available, but its hosted [Drop-in UI](https://developer.paypal.com/braintree/docs/guides/drop-in/overview/javascript/v3) is scheduled for deprecation on October 1, 2026 and loss of support on October 1, 2027, after which payment processing may be suspended.
    Treat it as a short-term option and plan a supported Braintree checkout migration before those dates.
+Updating the PHP SDK alone does not replace the Drop-in browser integration.
 5. Complete one test purchase end to end before replacing sandbox credentials with live credentials.
    For PayPal, keep the generated `/payment/main/notify/paypal` HTTPS callback